glad/glDatePicker/README.md

 ### onPrevMonthClick(monthFirstDate)

 - Callback functions which will execute when next or previous buttons are clicked.
-- You may use the monthFirstDate argument which will equal the new month's first day.
+- You can use the monthFirstDate argument which will equal the new month's first day.

 Example
 ---------------